Introduction

 Content is the driving force of SEO.
 It’s how search engines understand what your website is about, how they decide which searches to show it for, and how potential customers decide whether you’re the right fit for them.
 But content isn’t just about writing more, it’s about structure, strategy, and relevance.

-That means having a well-organised website that’s easy for both people and search engines to navigate.
+A content strategy means having a well-organised website that’s easy for both people and search engines to navigate.
 It means identifying the searches your target audience is actually making and creating content that answers their questions clearly.
 And it means focusing your energy on the areas where your business has a genuine chance to be seen rather than trying to compete everywhere at once.

 Credibility